Turbopump: Cycle design

-Mechanical Design
+Mechanical design

 Simplified mechanical design of a turbopump rotor.
 The retaining bolts, when torqued, will put net tension in the shaft and net compression in the stackup of components that encase it.
-This preload increase the stiffness of the full rotor assembly.
+This preload increases the stiffness of the full rotor assembly.

 The collection of all rotating components in a turbopump (i.e. the impellers, inducers, wheels, shaft, parts of the seals, and various spacers) are collectively known as the "rotor".
 The rotor is spinning at extreme angular velocities: shaft speeds in the tens of thousands of RPM are common.
 Nominally the only mechanical connection between the rotor and the rest of the turbopump is via the bearings.
 Most common by far are ball bearings, with some modern exceptions pivoting to hydrodynamic bearings.
 The goal of bearing selection is to minimize friction - both because high friction can wear out the bearing, and also because any frictional energy losses are dissipated as heat that must be carried away rapidly to not destroy the bearing.
 The extra challenge in turbopump design is that the local environment in the pumps is very often at cryogenic temperatures, which virtually all greases and oils normally used to lubricate bearings are not compatible with (they freeze).
-Therefore turbopump bearings do not use lubricants at all in the traditional sense.
-Rather they are installed as bare metal, and some amount of cold propellant is intentionally routed through them (i.e. where the balls are) to dissipate the heat generated by their friction.
+Therefore, turbopump bearings do not use lubricants at all in the traditional sense.
+Rather, they are installed as bare metal, and some amount of cold propellant is intentionally routed through them (i.e. where the balls are) to dissipate the heat generated by their friction.
 This bearing cooling circuit is a secondary flow that the hydrodynamic designer must also design in addition to the primary flow of the propellant through the inducer/impeller/volute.

 Turbopumps can be very sensitive to the exact placement of components and the loads/stresses developed in them.
 Hydrodynamic considerations typically demand very tight clearances between the impellers / inducers and the pump housings, as well as aerodynamic considerations demanding tight clearances between turbine wheels and stators / manifolds.
 Furthermore, rotordynamics demands a high stiffness coupling of the rotating components with the shaft, especially when it comes to the turbine wheel.